Stirling-Tools/Stirling-PDF/README.md

 ### Prerequisites:
 - User must have the folder ./configs volumed within docker so that it is retained during updates.
 - Docker uses must download the security jar version by setting ``DOCKER_ENABLE_SECURITY`` to ``true`` in environment variables.
-- Now the initial user must be generated.
-Navigate to your settings.yaml and configure your security settings along with the username and password (only required on the first boot to create the initial user, ignored after.).
-Alternatively, you can set these via the environment variables ``SECURITY_ENABLELOGIN : true`` ``SECURITY_INITIALLOGIN_USERNAME: username`` ``SECURITY_INITIALLOGIN_PASSWORD: password``
+- Now the initial user will be generated with username ``admin`` and password ``stirling``.
+On login you will be forced to change the password to a new one.

 Once the above has been done, on restart, a new stirling-pdf-DB.mv.db will show if everything worked.

-When you login to Stirling PDF you will be redirected to /login page to login with those credentials.
+When you login to Stirling PDF you will be redirected to /login page to login with those default credentials.
 After login everything should function as normal

 To access your account settings go to Account settings in the settings cog menu (top right in navbar) This Account settings menu is also where you find your API key.